UMLCloudComputing/UMLCloudComputing.github.io/README.md

 2. Within this file populate the provided variables using information available on the AWS Console for Cognito.
 3. Once populated with the correct information, authentication should work correctly

+## ⚠️ Danger Zone
+Terraform files defined within `coder_terraform` are files for defining cloud infrastructure and do not necessarily run during deployment.
+These files are critical for the Coder CDEs.
+- `coder_template_config.tf`: Defines how the Coder Workspace for this project should be configured.
+Any modifications to this file will propogate to changes to the __workspace template__ designed for this repo available on coder!
+Edit wisely.
+- `nat_instance.tf`, `outputs.tf`: These files define a specific EC2 NAT (Network Address Translation) instance.
+This is particularly useful to overcome the ["Hard" NAT problem](https://tailscale.com/blog/how-nat-traversal-works) for Coder.

+Feel free to [reach out](https://discord.com/channels/890983857938116729/1250232490006806610) regarding any questions regarding why these files exist or how they work!
 ## 🎉Acknowledgements
 Many thanks to the [UMass Lowell Cloud Computing Club](https://umasslowellclubs.campuslabs.com/engage/organization/cloudcomputingclub) members, our faculty advisor [Dr. Johannes Weis](https://www.uml.edu/sciences/computer-science/people/weis-johannes.aspx), and the [UMass Lowell Computer Science Department](https://www.uml.edu/Sciences/computer-science/) for their support and guidance.